 International Day Of Families: How To Help Those In Need

-This Saturday (15 May) is International Day of Families, a UN observance day which celebrates the importance of families while promoting awareness about the various issues that families face worldwide.
-With the ongoing COVID-19 outbreak, safeguarding the wellbeing of families has become more important than ever, such as through social policies which protect vulnerable individuals and families.
+Today is International Day of Families, a UN observance day which celebrates the importance of families while promoting awareness about the various issues that families face worldwide.
+With the ongoing COVID-19 outbreak, this year's theme, which focuses on families in development, is especially relevant, highlighting the importance of social policies which protect vulnerable individuals and families.

 For example, Singapore's Family Service Centres (FSCs) provide help and support to individuals and families in need.
 Staffed by social service professionals, there are 47 FSCs located in various HDB estates across Singapore.
 These FSCs provide a variety of services, including the following: